This page may contain affiliate links. Learn More.

 Learning to grow fruit in your own home garden can be a very rewarding experience.
 Fresh homegrown fruit that is picked at the peak of ripeness has a flavor that is unforgettable.
+Check out the best fruit to grow in Oklahoma here.

 The first thing to consider when choosing what kind of fruit you should grow is what do you like?
 How many people do you want to feed?
 Do you want only fresh fruit or do you want to preserve some fruit for later?
 How much growing space do you have?
 How much work do you want to put into growing?